When the Cat's Away (1929 film): Reception

 Motion Picture News (June 8, 1929): "This is one of the series of the Mickey Mouse cartoons.
 It is synchronized for sound, which brings the greater part of the laughs.
 The cat a-hunting goes and the mice play while the cat's away.
 They play everything from the piano, right down the line of musical instruments."

 The Film Daily (July 28, 1929): "Amusing.
 Mickey and his relatives crash their way into the cat's home while the latter is hunting.
 The results is a music festival which proves genuinely amusing.
 As usual in this Disney series, the cartoon work is well thought out and intelligently and divertingly presented.
-Sure-fire for any audience.
+Sure-fire for any audience."

 Home media

 The short was released on December 7, 2004, on Walt Disney Treasures: Mickey Mouse in Black and White, Volume Two: 1929-1935.
+It was released to Disney+ on October 6, 2023.